 Impressive Heat Outputs from Cast Iron Radiators

 Although they may take a little while longer to properly get going, cast iron radiators deliver an excellent heat output when they do so, and can provide an impressive distribution of warmth across the entire surface area of a room.
 If your home radiators are constructed from cast iron, it is advisable to switch them on well before you want your room to be heated, but they can also be turned off quicker whilst still offering respectable warmth.
 Supplying a strong level of consistent heat for the full room as opposed to the short, quick burst that other types may offer, cast iron radiators are a perfect choice for older properties, as they can insulate the fabric of the house itself.
 Furthermore, with cast iron radiators delivering a spread of warmth throughout an entire room, and the heat being sustained for much longer than it would be with their stainless steel counterparts, for example, they place far less strain on your boiler when heated.
 As such, these efficient performance capabilities can help you enjoy notable savings on energy bills.
+Use our BTU Calculator for guidance on choosing an appropriate radiator for your home.

 Meanwhile, it is a wise idea to make use of a ‘timed’ setting when selecting a cast iron radiator, and choosing a midday heating period is perhaps the smartest move.
 In doing so, you can reduce the evening’s lengthy warming up time significantly, so you can enjoy a cosy, inviting environment almost immediately after a long and stressful day at work.